9 Low-Carb Fruits For Weight Loss

 Though many conventional dieters turn to fruit to quell sugar cravings and stay satiated between meals, those following a low-carb plan often don't realize they have the same luxury.
-After all, many of Nature's candies are loaded with carbohydrates.
+While many of Nature's candies are loaded with carbohydrates, that doesn't mean low-carb fruits don't exist.

 But not all carbs are created equal—which is why a growing number of low-carb diet plans now require followers to count net carbs—a number calculated by subtracting a food's fiber content from its total carbohydrates—instead of total carbohydrates.
 And since the benefits of fiber include aiding weight loss and improve health, we're fans of this more practical diet approach.